-I looked up at the television monitor running news clips.
-One caught my eye about a fire at a nightclub in Brazil.
+Looking up at the television monitor running news clips, I noticed one that caught my eye about a fire at a nightclub in Brazil.
 As I watched the news video of people racing out, I began to remember a similar nightclub fire I had survived in 2003.
 We, my friend and I, had just walked into the nightclub when the band began to play.
 Fireworks started to go off with the music.
 I had turned to my friend and yelled that we should leave, as it was too loud to hear the music.

 Before we could turn, the crowd began to move back towards us.
 The fireworks had caused the ceiling to catch fire.
 I’m not certain if we managed to get out of the club on our own or if we were pushed out.
 We survived.
 The sounds of people screaming, the smell of burnt flesh, the taste of burning debris, and the pain of death would still be still strong in my memory, but my training taught me to suppress the memories of that night.

-The Fire Within, the first book in the Marine Letsco Trilogy.
-Enjoy Marine’s story full of intrigue, romance, and a little murder mixed with thrills that keep you turning the page.
-Now available on Amazon!!!
+The Fire Within is the first book in the Marine Letsco Trilogy.
+Enjoy Marine’s story that is full of intrigue, romance, and a little murder mixed with thrills that keep you turning the page and wanting more.

-Locally, you can purchase an autographed paperback copy from these fine locations:
+Locally, you can purchase an autographed paperback copy of The Fire Within from this fine location: